mohammadimrans0/SnipShop/readme.md

 ## Technologies

-The E-Commerce Website project is built using the following technologies:
+The SnipShop Website is built using the following technologies:

 - Frontend:
   - HTML5, CSS3, JavaScript